jx11r/nixdots/.github/README.md

 ## Getting Started
-Compared to many NixOS setups, my config can be used on any x86_64 machine without problems, the only prerequisite would be to know the basics of NixOS to survive on this rare and unique GNU/Linux distribution.
+Compared to many NixOS setups, my config can be used on any x86_64 machine without problems, the only prerequisite would be to know the basics of NixOS, to survive on this rare and unique GNU/Linux distribution.
-Also if you use other GPU than Intel, you must specify it in **system/default.nix** to avoid any inconvenience, feel free to open an issue if you have complications.
+Also, if you use an other GPU than Intel, you should specify it in **system/default.nix** to avoid any inconvenience, feel free to open an issue if you have complications.

 ## Installation